College of Engineering Research

 , which provides faculty with rich, ongoing education on how to teach well.

 The Division of Research and Economic Development helps the university identify interdisciplinary research opportunities and obtain necessary equipment and facilities.
 For example, its Distinguished Educator in Residence and former NASA astronaut, Steve Swanson, helps cultivate local and national opportunities.
-Another example is the June, 2011 opening of the university’s most recent engineering facility, the $22 million dollar Environmental Research Building.
+Another example is the June 2011 opening of the university’s most recent engineering facility, the $22 million dollars Environmental Research Building.
 This is a multidisciplinary hub housing Civil Engineering, Community and Regional Planning, Geosciences, Political Science, and Public Policy & Administration.
 Together, faculty from several colleges now work together to support a Western agenda on the environment, transportation, water, land use, and public policy.
 With a 2015 $25 million gift from the Micron Foundation, a new Center for Materials Research building is also under development.